-for a more exhaustive list of tools and additional workshops across MIT.
+for a more exhaustive list of tools and

 Studio at MIT is particularly special because you will rarely find yourself surrounded by such an amazing collection of talented, conscientious and generous people.
 We believe it's an MIT conspiracy that these qualities are in the admissions process!
 While the workload can sometimes feel overwhelming, don't forget to look around and soak it all in - you're all in the same boat.